gongchat/gong/README.md

 ## Running the Application

+### XMPP Server

+If you do not have an XMPP server [Openfire](https://www.igniterealtime.org/projects/openfire/) is a good option.

 ### Node

 1.  `xmpp.js@0.6.1` requires node 10.13.0+.
 I have tried versions 10.0.0 and 11.5.0 and was unable to run the project.